Bee Swarm Relocation

 Backyard Honey apiary experts provide Bee-Hive Maintenance and Apiary Advice.
 We understand not everyone who owns a hive has the time or experience to properly maintain it.
 For more information or general queries about Backyard Honey Hive Maintenance contact us.

 Introducing a new Queen bee to a colony can increase productivity, lessen the number of swarms, and lead to gentler easier to handle bees.
 Swapping Queen bees can be a very difficult task.
-All colonies are different and will respond differently to the process.
 For more information or general queries about Backyard Honey Re-queening Services contact us.